Renewables are the future powerhouse of our planet, so here are three green energy stocks to buy that also pay out dividends to investors!

 Atlantica Sustainable Infrastructure (NASDAQ: AY) is a company that owns and manages renewable energy assets with long-term revenue contracts.
 It is also a company that whilst predominantly working in the U.S, roughly 35% of its assets are in Europe with 45% in North America.
 The company also works in multiple areas including electric transmission and water desalination.

 Atlantica’s revenue mainly comes from renewable energy generation, totaling around 70% of the company’s cash flow.
-For the fiscal year, it saw overall revenue hold steady with only a 0.2% growth YoY.
-However, in its South American segment, revenue grew by 7% YoY, whilst Europe and North America each only grew by 1%.
+For the fiscal year, it saw overall revenue growth of 11.8% YoY to $235.2 million.
+However, in its South American segment, revenue grew by 7% YoY, whilst Europe, the Middle East, and Africa jumped 18%.
 With operations thriving in South America, Atlantica has a foothold in an exciting market for energy development over the next decade.

-2020 also saw Atlantica grow its cash available for distribution by 5.5% YoY.
-By the end of the year, it had invested or agreed to invest around $322 million in growth projects.
 Furthermore, whilst it continues to promote the switching of energy generation to sustainable resources, it also pays out a nice dividend to its investors.
-Its current yield sits at 4.48% paying out $1.68 per share.
+Its current yield sits at 4.75% paying out $1.72 per share.

 Overall, this is an understated company with plenty of potential, as well as a healthy dividend payout for any income-seeking investor.